nitschis/GreyEveTheme/README.md

-# GreyEveTheme - Windows 10 High Contrast Theme
+# GreyEveTheme - Windows 10 / Windows 11 High Contrast Theme
-A Dark Grey Windows 10 Theme
+A Dark Grey Windows 10 / 11 Theme

 This theme can be used *without* system modifications.
 Just download and double click the theme file.